 Other properties

-The volume of the external audio source can be regulated at 8 levels.
+The volume of the external audio source can be regulated at 8 levels (Mitel 415/430 only).

 A standard wave-file melody ("moh.wav") is available for the internal melody.
 It can be replaced by another file if required.